Joshua J. Mark

 published on 21 June 2014

 Dogs have been a part of the history of human beings since before the written word.
-The ancient temple of Gobekli-Tepe in Turkey, dated to at least 12,000 years BCE, has provided archaeologists with evidence of domesticated dogs (corresponding to the earliest evidence of domestication, the Natufian Grave circa 12,000 BCE discovered in Ein Mallaha, Israel, in which an old man was buried with a puppy).
-In the oldest story we have today, The Epic of Gilgamesh from ancient Sumeria (dated to 2150-2000 BCE) the goddess Innana has seven prized hunting dogs.
-In the famous Descent of Innana (a story considered older than and not a part of Gilgamesh) in which the goddess goes down into the underworld, her husband, Dumuzi, keeps domesticated dogs as part of his royal retinue.
+The ancient temple of Gobekli-Tepe in Turkey, dated to at least 12,000 years BCE, has provided archaeologists with evidence of domesticated dogs in the Middle East corresponding to the earliest evidence of domestication, the Natufian Grave, (c.
+12,000 BCE) discovered in Ein Mallaha, Israel, in which an old man was buried with a puppy.
+In many cultures throughout the ancient world, dogs figured prominently and, largely, were regarded in much the same way that they are today.
+Dogs were seen as faithful companions, hunters, guardians, and as a treasured part of the family.

 The dog connection with the gods and the dog’s loyalty to human beings is further explored in other cultures.
 In ancient Egypt the dog was linked to the jackal god, Anubis, who guided the soul of the deceased to the Hall of Truth where the soul would be judged by the great god Osiris.
 Domesticated dogs were buried with great ceremony in the temple of Anubis at Saqqara and the idea behind this seemed to be to help the deceased dogs pass on easily to the afterlife (known in Egypt as the Field of Reeds) where they could continue to enjoy their lives as they had on earth.